peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note39>(39)</sup> As [**B. MacEvoy explains**](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [**principles 39 to 41**](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" are also relevant here.
 These factors, to the extent the reflectance curves don't take them into account, are not dealt with in this method.</small>

 <small><sup id=Note40>(40)</sup> Walowit, E.  "Spectrophotometric color formulation based on two-constant Kubelka-Munk theory".
 Thesis, Rochester Institute of Technology, 1985.</small>

+<small><sup id=Note41>(41)</sup> This section focuses on CMYK because printing systems that involve inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of five or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.</small>

 <a id=License></a>
 ## License